- Plan Your Trip

 Monoprix: Don't miss a stop here.
 At the corner of Rue du Commerce and Boulevard de Grenelle, be sure to visit the Monoprix store for a truly Parisian experience.
 Much like Target in America, you’ll find a little bit of everything at the Monoprix, including fashion, make up, skin care products, home decorations and a full supermarket on the upper level.

-After a stop in Monoprix, head down rue du Commerce, where you’ll find an excellent selection of shops, including: Zara, Promod, Sephora, H&M, Libertie, Marionnaud (great for discount perfumes), Tamtam, Comptoir des Cotonniers, Kookaï, Giacobbi, Gap, André, Pimkie, Etam, L’Occitane, Petit Bateau, Geox, The Body Shop, Esprit and so many more.
+After a stop in Monoprix, head down Rue du Commerce, where you’ll find an excellent selection of shops, including: Sephora, Libertie, Marionnaud (great for discount perfumes), Princesse Tamtam, Comptoir des Cotonniers, Kookaï, Gap, André, Pimkie, Etam, L’Occitane, Petit Bateau, Geox, The Body Shop, Esprit and so many more.

-This charming street lined with shops, cafés, bakeries and the pretty Place du Commerce for resting your feet is one of our top choices for a leisurely day of shopping in Paris.
+This street is very popular with local families and residents and is conveniently close to many of our apartments in the neighboring 7th area.
+It is lined with shops, cafés, bakeries and the pretty Place du Commerce for resting your feet is a good choice for a leisurely morning or afternoon’s shopping in Paris.

 Location: 15th arrondissement, Rue du Commerce from Boulevard de Grenelle to Rue des Entrepreneurs

 Métro: La Motte-Picquet Grenelle (8), Commerce (8), Avenue Emile Zola (10)